FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 (This list originated from the [DGM seminar at Columbia](http://stat.columbia.edu/~cunningham/teaching/GR8201/) then extended this far)

 ### Table of Content
+TODO: github already supports TOC in the webpage, then we may want to change this to a figure

 * [Resources](#resources)
   * [DGM Seminars](#DGM-Seminars)
   * [Courses](#Courses)